Would I need to have some primary experience before applying to the course?

 Yes.
 Pre-application open days are held on Queen's Campus.
 For more information or to book a place please contact the Admissions Team.
 Alternatively Campus Tours are run on Wednesday afternoons, for further informations please contact the Admissions Team.

 There are two Colleges at Queen's Campus; John Snow College and Stephenson College.
 Each College has its own social, musical and sporting activities.
 If you cannot decide which College to choose you can make an open application.

 Will I have to attend an interview?

 Yes.
-If your initial application is successful you will be asked to attend an interview which will include a brief presentation and the completion of an IT test covering English, Maths and Science.
+If your initial application is successful you will be asked to attend an interview which will include a brief presentation and written task.
 There will also be the opportunity to look around the campus and find out more about the Colleges.

 I'm from a Black or Minority Ethnic (BME) background and am thinking of training to become a teacher, who can I contact for further information?